 Can you skip the Sponge step?
 Absolutely!
 I have instructions for both the Sponge Method and the Straight Method (the “normal” way) in the recipe below.

-How to Knead Pizza Dough
+How to knead this Easy Pizza Dough

 If you choose not to use the Sponge method, it’s even more simple.
 Once you have made sure your yeast is not dead, add in all the rest of the ingredients, adding the flour one cup at a time and stirring in between.